msarrias/exonize/README.md

 - `[-transfeat TRANSCRIPT_ANNOT_FEATURE]`: Specifies the transcript feature in the genome annotations.
 Default is transcript.
 - `[-sb SEQUENCE_BASE]`: Annotation coordinates base (0 or 1).
 Default is 1.
 - `[-fb FRAME_BASE]`: Frame base (0 or 1).
 Default is 0.
-- `[-el MIN_EXON_LENGTH]`: Minimum length required for the search.
+- `[-l MIN_EXON_LENGTH]`: Minimum length required for the search.
 Default is 30.
-- `[-et EVALUE_THRESHOLD]`: E-value threshold for search sensitivity in the local search.
+- `[-e EVALUE_THRESHOLD]`: E-value threshold for search sensitivity in the local search.
 Default is 1e-3.
-- `[-ht SELF_HIT_THRESHOLD]`: Self-hit threshold.
+- `[-ts SELF_HIT_THRESHOLD]`: Self-hit threshold.
 Default is 0.5.
-- `[-qt QUERY_COVERAGE_THRESHOLD]`: Minimum percentage of the aligned query for a match to be considered.
+- `[-te QUERY_COVERAGE_THRESHOLD]`: Minimum percentage of the aligned query for a match to be considered.
 Default is 0.9.
-- `[-ect EXON_CLUSTERING_OVERLAP_THRESHOLD]`: Overlapping threshold for constructing the set of representative exons.
+- `[-ce EXON_CLUSTERING_OVERLAP_THRESHOLD]`: Overlapping threshold for constructing the set of representative exons.
 Default is 0.9.
-- `[-tct TARGETS_CLUSTERING_OVERLAP_THRESHOLD]`: Threshold for clustering target coordinates in the reconciliation.
+- `[-ct TARGETS_CLUSTERING_OVERLAP_THRESHOLD]`: Threshold for clustering target coordinates in the reconciliation.
 Default is0.9.
-- `[-fap FRACTION_OF_ALIGNED_POSITIONS]`: Threshold for fraction of aligned positions in local search.
+- `[-tp PAIR_COVERAGE_THRESHOLD]`: Minimum length coverage between pair of coordinates.
 Default is 0.9.
+- `[-ta FRACTION_OF_ALIGNED_POSITIONS]`: Threshold for fraction of aligned positions in local search.
+Default is 0.9.
-- `[-pit PEPTIDE_IDENTITY_THRESHOLD]`: Peptide identity threshold for local search.
+- `[-ti PEPTIDE_IDENTITY_THRESHOLD]`: Peptide identity threshold for local search.
 Default is 0.4.
 - `[-op OUTPUT_PREFIX]`: Search identifier.
 Default is the stem of the annotations file.
 - `[-cn CPUS_NUMBER]`: Number of CPUs to use.
 Default is the available CPU count.
 - `[-odp OUTPUT_DIRECTORY_PATH]`: Path for output directory.
 Default is the current directory.